 A HSA-eligible consumer-driven health plan must:

-- Claimed as a dependent on another person’s tax return.
+Currently being claimed as a dependent on another person’s tax return.

 If you would like to open a Health Savings Account with Whitaker-Myers Wealth Managers, you can do so online, here.

 If you still have questions about if you qualify, contact us and we would be happy to help!